ICanBoogie/MessageBus/README.md

 create a message to dispatch, but controller concern would stay in the controller, they would not leak into the message.

-The following example demonstrate how a `DeleteMenu` message could be defined.
+The following example demonstrates how a `DeleteMenu` message could be defined.
 Note that there isn't a notion of input type or authorization.
 These are presentation concerns, and they should remain there.

 ```php
 <?php